The Rados Method

 Example

 Same CV.
 Same capability.
-Wrong phase.
-The drivers decide who stays outstanding over five years.
+Different stage.
+The needs decide who stays at their best.

 Foundations